sokkalf/sokkalf/README.md

 ### Yo 🌊

-I'm mainly working with the follwing languages
+I'm mainly working with the following languages

 * Ruby
 * Elixir